0xC0000054/sc4-custom-ordinance-host/docs/Ordinance_Exemplar_Properties.md

 ## Monthly Income Properties

 These properties control how the ordinance monthly expense/income is calculated.

+_Ordinance Monthly Income: Lua Function_ can only be used by itself, but most other properties can be combined to form more complex conditions.

+_Monthly Income Factor_ is applied to the total residential population, this is equivalent to the behavior of the Maxis _CPR Training_ ordinance.
+_Monthly Income Factor_ cannot be used with the _R$ Population Factor_, _R$$ Population Factor_, or _R$$$ Population Factor_ properties.

+When using multiple properties, the order in which they are evaluated is undefined.

  ID | Name | Type | Reps | Description |
 |----|------|------|------|-------------|